Rennsen/TP1_ALSDD_R-T/README.md

 2. Open the project in Code::Blocks.

+3. Get rid of all the folders except the folder titled `CodeBlocks`.

-3. Navigate to the respective files for each question and review the implementation.
+4. Navigate to the respective files for each question and review the implementation.

-4. Build and run the project to observe the output and performance metrics.
+5. Build and run the project to observe the output and performance metrics.

 ## Contributors